 To learn more about the School Quality Ambassador program, or to request their presence at your local event, contact Catherine Smith.

-Anju holds 10 years’ experience as a direct community engagement provider, and at least 20 years’ experience in providing health and human services throughout the Cleveland community.
+Anju holds over 10 years of experience as a direct community engagement provider.
+She believes that everyone be afforded the opportunity to a superior quality of life.
+Anju finds satisfaction in helping individuals achieve better health and self-sufficiency by educating and connecting them to valuable resources and programs.
+She is active in the community as a Community Ambassador through Cuyahoga County’s HIP-C Healthy Eating Active Living (HEAL) Initiative, and a Class 26 NLI alumni.
+Anju is a certified Community Health Worker, and has over 21 years of experience providing health and human services through the Cleveland Community.
 She hopes from her work with the Alliance that she can provide families with current and useful information to make informed decisions about school fit for their children.
-Anju was born and raised in Cleveland, she currently resides with her family on the east side of Cleveland, and serves the Collinwood and Glenville neighborhoods as a School Quality Ambassador.
+Anju was born and raised in East Cleveland.
+She currently resides with her family on the east side of Cleveland, and serves the Collinwood and Glenville neighborhoods as a School Quality Ambassador.

 Chinetha joined the School Quality Ambassador team to continue living the mission of providing a wealth of opportunities for growth and development to Cleveland’s youth.
 Her organization, Hasani Management Inc., and high level of volunteerism across Cleveland is inspired by her own experience of raising a child with special needs.
 With a high-level of perseverance and resiliency, Chinetha continued to work with the Alliance so she can spend more time working with community members.
 Chinetha lives with her two children on Cleveland’s west side.